google/walt/docs/usage/WALT_usage.md

  * Connect WALT to the Android headset using the 3.5mm male to male TRRS cable
  * Connect WALT to the Android USB port using the cables above. (see photo at top of doc)
  * You may be prompted to grant the WALT app permission to use the USB, tap "OK"
+ * All 3 LEDs will light up when WALT receives power (see photo below), they will be turned off once the app synchronizes clocks with WALT.

 ## Programming the WALT firmware